qinliuliuqin/Medical-Segmentation3d-Toolkit/README.md

    git clone https://github.com/qinliuliuqin/Medical-Segmentation3d-Toolkit.git
    cd Medical-Segmentation3d-Toolkit/segmentation3d
    ```
-2. Configure the training settings in `config/train_config.py`.
+2. Configure the training settings in `config/train_config.py` and then create a training file titled `train.txt`.
-   The format of the training txt file should be:
-   line1: number of traning images, eg. 2
-   line2: the absolute path of the first training image, eg. /your-image-folder/image.mha
-   line3: the absolute path of the label of the first image, eg. /your-label-folder/label.mha

    An example train.txt can be:
    ```
    2